-\begin{remark} If $d=1$, this gives Van der Corput's sequence in base $b$: a proof for the bit-reversal in case $b=2$ follows from \cite[Equ.(23)]{Wang} - note that in the paper's notation $J_4=(0,2,1,3)$ refers in our case to $s_0<s_2<s_1<s_3$, and $s_n$ is the bit-reversal of $n$ in base (radix) 2.
-We couldn't find a reference for $b>2$, but we expect it to be in the literature.
-The fact that the vectors $H_k$ may represent a different permutation for each $m$, recovers the generalized version of van der Corput sequences of \cite[p.769]{FaureKritzerPillichshammer}. \end{remark}
+\begin{remark} If $d=1$ and $\pi_m=\fatone$ the identity, we obtain van der Corput's sequence in base $b$: a proof for the bit-reversal in case $b=2$ follows from \cite[Equ.(23)]{Wang} - note that in the paper's notation $J_4=(0,2,1,3)$ refers in our case to $s_0<s_2<s_1<s_3$, and $s_n$ is the bit-reversal of $n$ in base (radix) 2.
+For other $b$ we refer to a small paragraph of page 52 in \cite{InfusinoVolcic}.
+General $\pi_m$ yield the generalized version of van der Corput sequences of \cite[p.769]{FaureKritzerPillichshammer}. \end{remark}

+\begin{remark} In our eyes this algorithm is very natural and it so happens that we have rediscovered it.
+Infusino and Volčič give a construction for fractal sets which also applies to $[0,1)^d$, see Section 2 of \cite{InfusinoVolcic}.
+They don't consider sequences of permutations as we do and they compute discrepancies with restricted test sets coming from their construction, but then again their algorithm is very general and also applies to triangles as done by Basu \& Owen in \cite{BasuOwen}. \end{remark}

 The next lemma stresses the fractal structure of $S^\Box$ and explains the appearance of the sets $W^{m,b}_t$ in Theorem \ref{thm_main}.
-We recall the convention that $\sum_{j=t}^{n}a_j:=0$ if $n<t$, and $a_j$ arbitrary.
+We recall the convention that $\sum_{j=t}^{n}a_j:=0$ if $n<t$ and $a_j$ arbitrary.

 \begin{lemma} Let $m\in\N$ and $(\varepsilon_1,\ldots,\varepsilon_m)\in\{0,1,\ldots,b^d-1\}^m$ be chosen arbitrarily.
 For $t\in\N$ set